bvbohnen/X3_Customizer/Documentation.md

       Disables spawning of dedicated ships in the AP war sectors which attack player assets when the player is out-of-sector.
 By default, these ships scale up with player assets, and immediately respawn upon being killed.
 This patches '!fight.war.protectsector'.

+ * Fix_OOS_Laser_Missile_Conflict

+    Requires: None

+      Allows OOS combat to include both missile and laser fire in the same attack round.
+In vanilla AP, a ship firing a missile will not fire its lasers for a full round, generally causing a large drop in damage output.
+With the change, adding missiles to OOS ships will not hurt their performance.

  * Increase_Escort_Engagement_Range

     Requires: None